FyZyX/cabinets/README.md

 ### Reading and Writing with Other Protocols

-In the previous examples we saw `read` and `write` operations on local files using the default *file* protocol.
-However, one of the main benefits of using `cabinets` is the flexibility to read and write files using multiple different protocols, with a common interface.

-In addition to supporting the local filesystem protocol, `cabinets` natively supports file operations on AWS S3:
+Using `cabinets` allows you to interact with multiple file storage protocols depending on the URI you specify.
+In the previous examples, we used `read()` and `write()` to operate within our local file system; that's because `cabinets` assumes we're using the `file://` protocol by default.
+Luckily, accessing other storage systems is just as easy!

+For example, operating on a file on AWS S3 is done exactly the same way:

 ```python
 import cabinets